openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 The request block is the same as the one for create domain, except that only the attributes that are being updated need to be included.

+Request:

+    {
+        "domain": {
+            "description": "my new domain for users and tenants" }
+    }

 Response: